jack-doyle/web-dev-path/README.md

 # Full Stack Web Developer Path
 This is a guide to learn full-stack web development.
 It is focused on full-stack JavaScript.
 It covers all the way from the fundamentals to React and Node. <br>
-The idea behind this repo is, to have a place to log the learning process in an organized way.  <br><br>
-This can be used as a companion to [FreeCodeCamp](https://www.freecodecamp.org/) curriculum

 ------